The Connection Between Near Work And Myopia

 During your child’s myopia consultation, we’ll ask about your child’s lifestyle to determine which treatment option best suits them.
 We encourage our patients to be honest when it comes to how much time they spend engaged in near work, as it gives us a better understanding of their visual needs.

 Myopia management is suitable for children aged 8-12 with any level of myopia, or those who are at risk of becoming nearsighted (if both parents are shortsighted, for example).

-To schedule your child’s myopia consultation, contact River Oaks Family Optometry today!Our practice serves patients from San Jose, Santa Clara, Fruitdale, and East San Jose, California and surrounding communities.
+To schedule your child’s myopia consultation, contact River Oaks Family Optometry today!Our practice serves patients from North San Jose, Milpitas, Santa Clara, and Sunnyvale, California and surrounding communities.